jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/3-intro-to-lambda.md

 <img src="https://i.imgur.com/CNj3GrR.png">

-**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to Lambda once we set it up to connect to DynamoDB.
+**NOTE:** Permissions are very important in AWS and we will be adding additional permissions to the role created for this Lambda function in IAM once we set it up to connect to DynamoDB.